 After just over 2 months of seeing Jane regularly once a week I can say that the intrusive thinking is about gone and when it comes I can dismiss it easily and shift my thinking to something much more positive.
 I have way more energy as I am not spending good energy on negative, angry, nonproductive fantasies.
 My concentration has improved significantly I am in school now and my mental clarity is amazing.
 My emotions are consistent and I have a deep sense of contentment and peace.
 I am also very optimistic and excited now for the future.
 I am looking forward to new adventures I would never have thought of if I hadn’t called Jane.

 One of the processes I use has had amazing results with Post Traumatic Stress in combat veterans.
-Below is what one veteran shared about his experience after working with this process and my mentor.
+Below is what one veteran shared about his experience after working with this process and my mentor, Tapas Fleming.

 I am an ex-Special Forces, and Army Ranger Sniper soldier, who has seen combat in several locations around the world.
 I have known for years that I looked at the world different after coming back from combat.
 I did not know how to deal with the nightmares, flashbacks, etc. until I met Tapas Fleming.
 Using her very simple steps, I have changed from being an emotionally cut off soldier, father and husband.
 I ‘had’ several incidents that caused these reactions, all were related to the combat I saw over all the years I was active.

-After the first session I did, I could not believe how different I felt.
+After the first session that I did, I could not believe how different I felt.